-Hornetsecurity is implementing an update to enhance email security by enforcing checks on the "Header-From" value in emails, as per RFC 5322 standards.
+Hornetsecurity implemented an update to enhance email security by enforcing checks on the "Header-From" value in emails, as per RFC 5322 standards.

 This initiative is driven by several key reasons: